 Begin by soaking the raisins in hot water.
 This softens and plumps them up.

-In a separate bowl, whisk together the eggs, oil, orange juice and vanilla extract.
+In a separate bowl, mix together the eggs, oil, orange juice, and vanilla extract.

-Fill the wells of the muffin pan with the batter.
+Divide the batter into the wells of a greased 12-cup muffin pan.
 They will be very full.